 - i) a detailed description of the existing geology and hydrology.
 Special emphasis should be placed on storm water run-off, and drainage patterns.
-Any slope stability issues that could arise should be thoroughly explored. - ii) Water quality of any existing rivers, ponds, streams or coastal waters in the vicinity of the development.
-Quality Indicators should include but not necessarily be limited to suspended solids, turbidity, oil and grease. - iii) Climatic conditions and air quality in the area of influence including particulate matter, NO_x, SO_x, wind speed and direction, precipitation, relative humidity and ambient temperatures, - iv) Noise levels of undeveloped site and the ambient noise in the area of influence.
+Any slope stability issues that could arise should be thoroughly explored. - Water quality of any existing rivers, ponds, streams or coastal waters in the vicinity of the corridor or substation.
+Quality Indicators should include but not necessarily be limited to suspended solids, turbidity, oil and grease. - iii) Climatic conditions and air quality in the area of influence including particulate matter, NOx, SOx, wind speed and direction, precipitation, relative humidity and ambient temperatures, - iv) Noise levels of the undeveloped site and the ambient noise in the area of influence.

-- Obvious sources of pollution existing and extent of contamination. - vi) Availability of solid waste management facilities.
+Obvious sources of pollution existing and extent of contamination.